TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

 - You are given a 2D matrix where:
-- Every row is sorted left â†’ right
+- Every row is sorted left → right
-- Every column is sorted top â†’ bottom
+- Every column is sorted top → bottom
 - You must determine if a given target exists in this matrix.
 ---

 ## 2. Constraints

-- 1 â‰¤ n, m â‰¤ 300
+- 1 ≤ n, m ≤ 300
-- -10^9 â‰¤ matrix[i][j] â‰¤ 10^9
+- -10^9 ≤ matrix[i][j] ≤ 10^9
 - Matrix sorted row-wise & column-wise
 ---

 ## 3. Edge Cases

-- Target smaller than top-left element â†’ false
+- Target smaller than top-left element → false
-- Target larger than bottom-right element â†’ false
+- Target larger than bottom-right element → false
 - Single row or single column
 - Target equals first/last element
 - Duplicate numbers DO NOT exist (but algorithm works even if they did)